InQBarna/ios-project-setup/README.md

     - MANUALLY unset "Automatically manage signing"
     - MANUALLY select the newly created prov profiles for every config

-Now `bundle exec fastlane firebase` should work ! (unless your project doesn't even compile :D )
+If you correctly commit all your work (please see step 7 before trying this), now `bundle exec fastlane firebase` should work ! (unless your project doesn't even compile :D )

 5. Appstore
     - Write at least one device to `fastlane/devices.txt`, either MANUALLY or ...